jcwilk/bueller/README.markdown

 # Install the gem:
     gem install bueller

-## Using in an existing project
+## Integrate into an existing project

-Since bueller uses your existing gemspec, simply add the bueller tasks to your Rakefile:
+Since Bueller uses your existing gemspec, simply add the Bueller tasks to your Rakefile:

-    begin
     require 'bueller'
     Bueller::Tasks.new

-    rescue LoadError
-      puts "Bueller not available.
-Install it with: gem install bueller" end
+Bueller follow's [Bundler's](http://gembundler.com) convention of storing the version number in a constant.
+In `lib/<gem_name>/version.rb`, you need the following code:

+    module MyGem
+      VERSION = '1.2.3'
+    end

+With that, you're all set to start buelling!

-## Using to start a new project
+## Starting a new project

 Bueller provides a generator.
 It requires you to [setup your name and email for git](http://help.github.com/git-email-settings/) and [your username and token for GitHub](http://github.com/guides/local-github-config).